 Oh, so that’s why your Chinese is so good!

-One of the most frustrating comments I know is someone responding: “Oh, so that’s why your Chinese is so good!” when they learn that my wife is Chinese.
+Thus, one of the most frustrating comments I receive is someone responding: “Oh, so that’s why your Chinese is so good!” when they learn that my wife is Chinese.

 While there are many ways to respond, I usually just smile and nod.
-Yes, sure, that’s the reason.
+I sometimes add something about practising a lot.

 In reality, my Chinese proficiency stems from years of intense study, living in Taiwan for four years, two of which were spent in a master’s programme for teaching Chinese as a second language aimed at native speakers.